John Forge's Webpage

 June 2018 S'il vous plaît laissez-moi savoir ce que vous pensez de mon travail par email.

 March 2019.
-New book from SpringerBriefs in Applied Ethics - The Morality of Weapons Research - scheduled for released in June, but I hope it will appear soon.
+New book from SpringerBriefs in Applied Ethics - The Morality of Weapons Research has been published.
 Buy a copy all of you!!
+Or better still, review a copy!!!